 If you are looking for a green way to celebrate the life of a loved one or prepare for your own passing in an environmentally friendly way, cremation services in Clarksville, TN might be the answer.
 Make an informed decision on how best to make your cremation environmentally conscious.

 A posthumous, non-traditional way to help the environment is through cremation.
 A lot of people never even think about burials’ environmental impact, but a few small changes to funerals and services can go a long way.
 Cremation has a lot of positive sides over traditional burials.

 One of the main ones is environmental impact.
-Traditional, full-service burials have considerable negative impact on the environment.
-One big example is loss of habitat.
-A recent statistic from the Centre for National Burial states that 10 acres of cemetery holds almost 20,000 tons of vault concrete, 1000 tons of casket steal, and enough wood to build over 40 full-sized homes.
+Traditional, full-service burials have a considerable negative impact on the environment.
+One big example is the loss of habitat.
+A recent statistic from the Centre for National Burial states that 10 acres of cemetery hold almost 20,000 tons of vault concrete, 1000 tons of casket steel, and enough wood to build over 40 full-sized homes.
 All that material leaves little room for animal and plant life.
-Not to mention loss of land that could otherwise be used to grow food or build homes.
+Not to mention the loss of land that could otherwise be used to grow food or build homes.

 There are ways you personally can make cremation even greener.
 Some of these include:

 Be careful to remain aware of your options when it comes to Clarksville, TN cremation services so you can feel good about your choice in terms of the environment and celebrating your loved one.
 If you want more information, you can visit or call Sykes Funeral Home & Crematory.